 \subsection{Background}

-Since its introduction, $\tau$-tilting theory \cite{AIR14}, which can be also formulated as 2-term silting theory, has been extensively studied.
-Recently, the geometric viewpoint using simplicial complexes, fans and polytopes leads to several new insights and questions.
+Since its introduction, $\tau$-tilting theory \cite{AIR14}, which can also be formulated as 2-term silting theory, has been extensively studied.
+Recently, the geometric viewpoint using simplicial complexes, fans and polytopes has lead to several new insights and questions.
 Among others, a representation-theoretic interpretation of $f$-vectors and $h$-vectors of $g$-simplicial complexes provide a new approach to the study of $\tau$-tilting theory (see \cite{Hille15,DIJ19,AMN20,AHIKM22,AHIKM23} for example).
 Let us briefly recall our basic terminology.

 Let $A$ be a finite dimensional algebra over a field $k$.
 We denote by $\taurigidpair A$ the set of isomorphism classes of basic $\tau$-rigid pairs for $A$ (Definition \ref{tau tilting2}).
 We assume that $A$ is $g$-finite (i.e., $\taurigidpair A$ is finite) and $|A|=n$.
 Then, the $g$-simplicial complex $\Delta(A)$ of $A$ is defined to be a simplicial complex whose $j$-simplices are given by